orsonteodoro/gcf2/profiles/gaming/README.md

     [3] The values that do not trigger sanitizers enablement is recommended systemwide.
 The 2.00 or above values should only be applied on a per-package basis.

+    [4] Cap it 10% for resilient performance and gameplay.

   - General kernel configuration policy